lingtalfi/CliTools/doc/api/Ling/CliTools/Util/TableUtil/render.md

+Writes a html like table to the given $output.

-Renders a table like this:
+The table will look like this:

 ```txt